preaction/Beam-Runner/CONTRIBUTING.md

 Using this project, users should be able to easily see what routines they can run, and what information they have available to create their own custom routines.
-This is a starting point for someone discovering what the system built with this software can do.
+This is a starting point for someone discovering what the system built with Beam software can do.

 ### Repository Layout